Finders Keepers

 The feeling

-We wanted opening the post to feel the way it used to — a small surprise, something to sit down with, not something to scroll past.
+We want opening the post to feel the way it used to — a small surprise, something to sit down with and unpack, not something to scroll past.

 What we believe

-That the most meaningful things are often the ones you almost missed.
-That noticing is a skill worth practising.
-That physical objects still matter, even in a digital life.
+The most meaningful things are often the ones you almost missed.
+Noticing is a skill worth practising, and physical objects can ground the busy mind.

 What we collect